luisdiaz9/Project-1/README.md

 The outcome is shown in screenshots for reference purpose of the public.<br>

 # Project-1
-From a database about multiple crimes around Mexico, it has been identified four places in which crimes can be predicted accurately.
+From a database of multiple crimes around Mexico, it has been identified four places in which crimes can be predicted accurately.
 The linear regression models show values of certainty (R-squared) from 40 to 60 percent.<br>

 ## Comparison between Playas de Rosarito-House Robberies	if Y = 0 vs Actual Mean:<br>
 b:8.4799	<br>